cyamada/FFT2WebSocket/README.md

 ###Websockets

 The WebSocket [library](https://github.com/leg0/Arduino-Websocket) comes from github user leg0 and was modified to send out a char array containing the 63 values per sample.
-The real-time data is then processes server-side to display an audio spectrum.
+The real-time data is then processed server-side to display an audio spectrum.
 There appears to be a 126 long char limit or the connection will time out, it's possible that adding a delay will fix the problem but I have not tried.